ECiccotelli/Snomed-Finder/README.md

 # What does this program do?
 My program takes a concept ID and outputs the parents, children and relationship groups that the given medical term has.

+#How does it work?
-# The program uses text files containing the data from the Snomed CT database.
+The program uses text files containing the data from the Snomed CT database.
 In the config.json file you can put the paths to the data from the three snomed CT files: Concepts, Descriptions and Relationships.

 #What I learned
+* How to properly design and implement object oriented techniques to handle and analyze large sets of data.
+* Optimize efficiency and runtime using large data sets
+* Analyze the relationships between data in large data sets

 Snomed CT can be found here:
 https://browser.ihtsdotools.org/?